 AdGuard Assistant’s primary function is to manage filtering directly from the browser.
 It has existed for quite a long time, and its form and content have changed.
-More precisely, it used to be a mere userscript incorporated into the AdGuard for Mac app and became a full-fledged browser extension.
-Now it definitely yields more benefits.
+More precisely, it used to be a mere userscript incorporated into AdGuard for Windows app and became a full-fledged browser extension.
+Now it yields more benefits.

-AdGuard Browser Assistant is an extension installed in a browser, so there is no need to wait for the userscript to be injected into the filtered web page, as it was with the preceding one.
+AdGuard Browser Assistant is a browser extension, it is installed in a browser, so there is no need to wait for the userscript to be injected into the filtered web page, as it was with the preceding one.
 In other words, it is more autonomous from the main AdGuard app.
-Still, Browser Assistant needs the installed AdGuard for Mac, because there is no point in using the extension without the app.
+Still, Browser Assistant needs the installed AdGuard for Windows, because there is no point in using the extension without the app.

 Compatibility with the main app

-The new Browser Assistant has its own tab in AdGuard for Mac settings, together with Stealth Mode, Browsing Security, Parental Control and others.
-Don’t worry if you missed the opportunity to install Browser Assistant during the onboarding, you'll find this option in the app's settings.
+The new Browser Assistant has its own tab in AdGuard for Windows settings, along with Stealth Mode, Browsing Security, Parental Control and others.
+There you will find a link to download the extension for your default browser.
 Besides, there is a checkbox to enable the legacy Assistant.